When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

 To show this result, we will again use the fact that $\incd$s are existence-check simplifiable (Theorem~\ref{thm:simplifyidsexistence}).
 Using Proposition~\ref{prop:reduce} we reduce to a query containment problem with guarded TGDs.
 But this is not enough to get an $\np$ bound.
 The reason is that the query containment problem includes accessibility axioms, which are not~$\incd$s.
 So we cannot hope to conclude directly using~\cite{johnsonklug}.

-The rest of this section will be devoted to the proof of Theorem~\ref{thm:npidsbounds}, which will require a finer-grained analysis of the query containment problem produced from our reduction.
-We will begin with the case \emph{without result bounds}, and then extend to the setting of result bounds.
+The rest of this section will be devoted to the proof of Theorem~\ref{thm:npidsbounds}.
+As mentioned above, this will require a finer-grained analysis of the query containment problem produced from our reduction.
+In fact, we will note a particular property of these containment problems that can be exploited: \emph{they involve constraints that are $\incd$s and $\gtgd$s that are ``close to $\incd$s'': involving only guards and a fixed set of relations}, specifically, the $\accessible$ relation.
+Our results give evidence that looking at other parameters in query answering problems for tame classes of dependencies can yield new insights, despite the wealth of results already present in this area \cite{datalogpmj,gmp}.

+We begin with the case \emph{without result bounds}, and then extend to support result bounds.

-\myparagraph{Proving Theorem~\ref{thm:npidsbounds} without result bounds} In the absence of result bounds, recall that the~$\amd$ query containment problem $Q \subseteq_\Gamma Q'$ can be expressed as follows: $\Gamma$ contains the bounded-width $\incd$s $\Sigma$ of the schema, their primed copy $\Sigma'$, and for each access method $\mt$ accessing relation~$R$ with input positions~$\vec x$ there is an accessibility axiom:
+\paragraph{Proving Theorem~\ref{thm:npidsbounds} without result bounds.} In the absence of result bounds, recall that the~$\amd$ query containment problem $Q \subseteq_\Gamma Q'$ can be expressed as follows: $\Gamma$ contains the bounded-width $\incd$s $\Sigma$ of the schema, their primed copy $\Sigma'$, and for each access method $\mt$ accessing relation~$R$ with input positions~$\vec x$ there is an accessibility axiom: